AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 * **I don't see the assignments for my course**.
 There are different profiles you can start, and you can't tell which profile you have started.
-Go back to the hub control panel and stop your server (look for the menu item to do this), and then start the profile for your course.
+Go back to the hub control panel and restart your server.
+  To be more precise, click the "Control Panel" in the upper-right corner, then click "Stop my Server", wait a little bit, then click "Start My Server" and choose the profile for your course.

 More info